 WITS values student growth, which we measure through two outcomes: reading level growth and attitudes toward reading.
 One way that students show reading level growth is through increased confidence that develops over the course of the school year and throughout their years of involvement in WITS programming.
 Through our literacy mentorship programs, students are encouraged to develop a positive self-identity.
 By doing activities with their mentors, like writing “I am” poems, students are able to bring this self-awareness and strength to their lives.

 Starting in kindergarten, WITS becomes a part of our students’ school day.
 Leaving their classrooms to read with volunteers for 15-20 minutes at a time becomes a routine, and students look forward to seeing their mentors.
-The growth students make in one school year, especially at this early age, is profound, and Program Coordinators can see students enthusiastically reaching for books, and even reading them on their own.
+The growth students make in one school year, especially at this early age, is profound.
+Program staff can see students enthusiastically reaching for books, and even reading them on their own.
 This past school year, Ameera participated in the WITS Kindergarten program at John A. Walsh Public School, reading with her mentor Joe every Thursday.
 She also attended WITS on the Weekend with her brother, and used some of the skills she practiced during WITS time to help her on a scavenger hunt at the Garfield Park Conservatory.
 She wrote this note for her mentor at the end of the school year.

 By the third and fourth grades, students are at a critical point in their literacy journeys – they make the transition from learning to read to reading to learn.
 With a more solid foundation of phonics and decoding words, they are able to harness that knowledge to help them tackle longer books, learning about topics that fascinate them and using books as a point of connection in their relationships with their mentors.
 Washington Irving Elementary School third and fourth graders headed to CME every Wednesday in the Workplace Mentoring program, where students and mentors worked on shared reading and homework.
 At the end of the school year, students shared their favorite parts of the program and the ways they have grown: